HdrHistogram/HdrHistogramJS/README.md

 # Performances and memory footprint

-HdrHistogram stores values in memry buckets.
+HdrHistogram stores values in memory buckets.
 Memory footprint of an histogram heavily depends on:

 - the precision of the histogram (i.e. the number of significant value digits).
 You can have up to 5 value digits, 3 value digits should be enough for most use cases.
 - the allowed range of values.
 You can tunned this range with constructor/builder parameters _lowestDiscernibleValue_ and _highestTrackableValue_.
-If you are not sure of these values, a the vbest option is to keep flag _autoResize_ set to true.
+If you are not sure of these values, the best option is to keep flag _autoResize_ set to true.
 - the bucket size.
 A bucket can take 8, 16, 32 or 64 bits of memory.
 Since version 1.2.0 of HdrHistogramJS there is a special 'packed' bucket size that allows to leverage on a memory compression algorithm.
 When this mode is on, HdrHistogram is slower but memory footprint is very low!

 # Tree Shaking